maliMirkec/personal-website/site/articles/testing-localhost-on-multiple-devices.md

 [cloudflared](https://www.npmjs.com/package/cloudflared) is the most recent addition to [my favorite npm packages](/articles/my-favorite-npm-packages/).
 It is a Node.js version of the Cloudflare Tunnel client.
 Installation and usage are pretty straightforward, as you can see in Wes Bos’ tweet.

-<a class="db" href="https://twitter.com/wesbos/status/1634310926219333642">{% cldnry "wes-bos-tweet_evrsri" "Screnshot of Wes Bos' tweet showing how to use cloudflared."
-825 518 %}</a>
+<a class="db padding" href="https://twitter.com/wesbos/status/1634310926219333642">{% cldnry "wes-bos-tweet_evrsri" "Screnshot of Wes Bos' tweet showing how to use cloudflared."
+818 523 %}</a>

 {% note %}
-cloudflared is free for everyone.
+cloudflared is free for everyone at the time of writing.
 {% endnote %}

 ## Local by Flywheel